- Five on Friday

 If you are concerned about why your ear hurts when you swallow, schedule an appointment at CEENTA for the premier treatment you deserve.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with Dr. Moss?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment